Metformin

 Warnings

-• Avoid metformin if you are allergic to it.
+• You are allergic to Metformin.

 Before Taking Metformin